sbt/sbt-ci-release/readme.md

 Make sure to upgrade to the latest sbt-ci-release, which could fix this error.
 This failure can happen in case you push a git tag immediately after merging a branch into master.
-A manual workaround is to log into https://s01.oss.sonatype.org/ (or https://s01.oss.sonatype.org/) and drop the failing repository from the web UI.
+A manual workaround is to log into https://s01.oss.sonatype.org/ (or https://s01.oss.sonatype.org/ if your Sonatype account was created before February 2021) and drop the failing repository from the web UI.
 Alternatively, you can run `sonatypeDrop <staging-repo-id>` from the sbt shell instead of using the web UI.

 ### How do I create release notes?
 Can they be automatically generated?